 Regarding the Kennedy assassination repeated allusions of Secret Service agents drinking occur, and they were likely subject to exhaustion from chasing strippers the morning of the Kennedy motorcade.i Multiple Agents were drinking according to Mr. Rowley the Chief of the Secret Service and witnesses corroborated their exploits with strippers.
 This blatant disregard for duty and protocol infer possible corruption and incompetence.ii These factors indeed would subsequently weigh upon Secret Service agents during security measures in Dealey Plaza.
 However, these repeated failings do not substantiate Secret Service complicity in the feasible plot.
 To include the Secret Service in such as plot is beyond the verified evidence and it is highly improbable that every guard assigned to the President would all simultaneously betray him.
 Also problematic is the idea that so many would be included in a plot without actual reasoning to its goal.
 The Secret Service had already compromised itself; they required no orders to do so.

-motorcade.
-If Rybka and others were aware of the plot, why are they seemingly confused?
-The Secret Service's later removal of the President's body without jurisdiction would seem to be a more substantial action to back nefarious intent.
-It was not the Secret Service but men who ordered these actions to occur that should bear the blame.
-Yet we cannot allow some critics to ignore the serious mistakes that continue to occur and these proven mistakes compromise the Secret Service's purpose.
+The Secret Service's later removal of the President's body without jurisdiction would seem to be a more substantial action to back nefarious intent and not the Secret Service but men who ordered these actions to occur that should bear the blame.
+Yet we cannot allow supporters to ignore the serious mistakes that continue to occur and these proven mistakes compromise the Secret Service's purpose.
 The Secret Service problems were not merely contained to the Kennedy assassination, the problems have continued with alarming regularity.
 Among the most widely known problems was the Colombian prostitution scandal, this includes heavy drinking and solicitation according to a Department of Homeland Security investigation and one agent admitted prior misconduct.iii

 Secret Service Director Mark Sullivan assured officials "This is not a cultural issue; this is not a systemic issue..." but Senator Susan Collins subsequently replied to Sullivan "I continue to believe that the problem is broader than you believe it to be".iv Secret Service, military personnel, and Drug Enforcement Agency members were embroiled in a prostitution and scandal in Columbia.
 Senator Collins commented, "It's disturbing that we may be uncovering a troubling culture that spans more than one law enforcement agency."v However, the recent scandals have been ongoing and even with the Secret Service Director's claim, the next alleged scandal occurred in El Salvador.
 Shortly after Homeland Security Secretary Janet Reno stated the problems were isolated; a report on El Salvador emerged and the report states Secret Service agents were involved in excessive drinking and prostitution.vi A dozen Secret Service employees and officers were implicated in the scandal and eight Secret Service officers have reportedly been "forced out" and others face administrative discipline.vii